Lloyd Thaxton: Life and career

 The son of a newspaperman, Thaxton was born in Memphis, Tennessee.
 He grew up in Toledo, Ohio.
 On graduating from high school, Thaxton enlisted in the Navy, "barely hours" before he would have been drafted.

 After starting his radio career in Toledo, he moved to Los Angeles in 1957, becoming, in his words, a "freelance announcer" and host of the highly rated Leave It to Lloyd talk show on KHJ-TV.
 He casually coined the term "freelance announcer" since his work in commercials was most active toward the end of the era of live television; Thaxton would go from venue to venue performing the commercials live, since videotape was not in wide use then.
 Many of his commercials for KHJ and KNXT were for the now-defunct Southern California discount chain, White Front.
 His career at KCOP began in 1958 both as a commercial announcer and as announcer for The June Levant Show, an afternoon talk show starring the wife of celebrated pianist Oscar Levant.
 This led to his own afternoon show, Lloyd Thaxton's Record Shop, in 1959.
-The program attracted quite a number of big-name guests, some of whom stopped by to promote their latest record and many of whom simply stopped by for the chance to chat with Thaxton.
-Among those early guests were Fred Astaire, Jerry Lewis, Johnny Green and Dimitri Tiomkin.

 In 1961 The Lloyd Thaxton Show (sometimes known as "The Lloyd Thaxton Hop") debuted on KCOP as an hour-long presentation from 5 to 6 p.m.
 The format, much along the lines of American Bandstand, featured local high school students dancing on the soundstage to the latest records.
 The show was almost totally unscripted and spontaneous.
 Thaxton's description of the idea: "No one told me what I had to do.
 I was producing it myself.
 I was writing it myself."
 Thaxton frequently clowned around on stage to the music, lip-synching the vocals and accompanying the records on guitar or piano.
 One favorite recurring skit had the costumed Thaxton on his knees, impersonating painter Toulouse-Lautrec, while lip-synching a current song.
 He also occasionally "performed" on an odd contraption made from a tennis racket and a bow and arrow that roughly looked like a guitar and "play-synked" popular early-1960s instrumental tunes like "Scratchy" by Travis Wammack and various The Ventures and Link Wray guitar songs.
-The Lloyd Thaxton Show, with its mix of new music and comedy skits, immediately shot to Number One in the time period, with a viewership of at least 350,000 homes, including those on the East Coast.
-Many leading rock 'n' roll acts of the time, like The Byrds, Sonny & Cher, The Kinks, The Bobby Fuller Four, The Challengers and others appeared on the program.
+The Lloyd Thaxton Show, with its mix of new music and comedy skits, gained a viewership of at least 350,000 homes, including those on the East Coast.
 Thaxton would end each show by saying, "I'm Lloyd Thaxton," followed by the teen audience shouting, "So what," whereupon the Bill Black Combo instrumental of the same name would play.